-• To obtain more information regarding the increase in the property tax request, citizens may contact the (name of district) at (telephone number and email address).
+To obtain more information regarding the increase in the property tax request, citizens may contact the (name of district) at (telephone number and email address).

 The district shall send the required information to the county clerk by September 5th and the clerk shall notify the district of the date, time, and location of the joint public hearing.
 Publishing or posting notice of the meeting, along with the mailing of a postcard titled NOTICE OF PROPOSED TAX INCREASE to all affected property taxpayers, is the duty of the county assessor.
-The cost of creating and mailing the postcards, including staff time, materials, and postage, shall be divided among the political subdivisions participating in the joint public hearing and shall be given a reasonable amount of time to do so.
+The cost of creating and mailing the postcards, including staff time, materials, and postage, shall be divided among the political subdivisions participating in the joint public hearing.
+Any member of the public shall be allowed to speak at the joint public hearing and shall be given a reasonable amount of time to do so.